 Visual & Performing Arts

-Topics related to the study of visual arts, web design, motion and branding design, theatre, music, and other related areas.
+Topics related to the study, performance, and showcase of visual arts, photography, graphic design, theatre, music, dance, spoken word, and other related areas.